redskap/swagger-brake-maven-plugin/README.md

 - `artifactId` - The artifactId.
 Defaults to `project.name`
 - `outputFilePath` - The output where the report will be generated.
 Defaults to `project.buildDir/swagger-brake`
 - `outputFormat` - The format of the report.
 Defaults to `HTML`.
 Possible values can be found [here](https://github.com/redskap/swagger-brake#reporting).
+- `deprecatedApiDeletionAllowed` - Whether deletion of deprecated APIs should be allowed.
+More info [here](https://github.com/redskap/swagger-brake#api-deprecation-handling).

 ## License
 ```text